pbullert/storemapper-crud-api-v3-php/README.md

 # Storemapper CRUD API V3 - PHP

-The Storemapper PHP library provides concenient access to the Storemapper API from applications written in the PHP language.
+The Storemapper PHP library provides convenient access to the Storemapper API from applications written in the PHP language.
 It includes a pre-defined set of class for API resources that initialize themselves dynamically from API responses.

 ## Instructions